Beyond the Proxy: Trajectory-Distilled Guidance for Offline GFlowNet Training: Experiments

 \subsection{Molecule Design}

 We further evaluate our method on the real-world molecular design benchmark introduced by \citet{bengio2021flow}.
-We use a training dataset that simulates historical expert data, consisting of $1,500$ trajectories generated by a moderately-trained GFlowNet policy (Behavior-GFN) and rewarded by the oracle provided in the original paper which was pre-trained on $300k$ molecules.
+The training dataset simulates historical expert data, comprising $1,500$ trajectories generated by a moderately trained GFlowNet policy (Behavior-GFN).
+These trajectories are evaluated using the oracle provided in the original study, which was pre-trained on $300,000$ molecules.

-Following the architecture and methodology commonly adopted in prior GFlowNet research~\citep{bengio2021flow,malkin2022trajectory,jang2023learning,tiapkin2024generative}, we train a proxy model on this dataset, which is then used to train a GFlowNet baseline referred to as Proxy-GFN.
-We also train an Oracle-GFN that uses the oracle model itself as the best-case proxy.
-We evaluate both the original (FM) COFlowNet and its quantile-augmented (QM) variant, proposed by \citet{zhang2025coflownet}, which uses quantile matching~\citep{zhang2023distributional} to improve candidate diversity in this task.
+Following the architecture and methodology commonly adopted in prior GFlowNet research~\citep{bengio2021flow,malkin2022trajectory,jang2023learning,tiapkin2024generative}, we train a proxy model on the offline dataset to optimize a GFlowNet baseline termed Proxy-GFN.
+We also include an Oracle-GFN that utilizes the ground-truth oracle directly as the reward function.
+This baseline is provided strictly for reference, as it is trained through direct environment interaction rather than the restricted offline dataset.
+Furthermore, we evaluate both the flow matching (FM) COFlowNet and its quantile-augmented (QM) variant proposed by \citet{zhang2025coflownet}, which employs quantile matching~\citep{zhang2023distributional} to enhance candidate diversity.
+We also incorporate BraVE~\citep{landers2025brave}, a recent offline RL algorithm designed for discrete action spaces, to extend our comparison to non-GFlowNet methods.

-We report the average top-\(k\) reward obtained from \(5,000\) samples generated by policies trained with different algorithms, along with the number of training trajectories required for performance convergence, in Table~\ref{tab:mols}.
-Due to the instability of offline RL methods under sparse rewards, results for CQL and IQL are reported using only their best-performing random seed.

-As shown in the table, CQL converges fastest in terms of sample efficiency but struggles to generate a diverse set of high-reward candidates, resulting in substantially lower top-\(k\) average rewards than GFlowNet-based and even imitation learning methods.
-Excluding CQL, TD-GFN achieves the best performance in discovering high-reward molecules with the fewest trajectories.
-Additional comparisons of training time and computational resource usage are provided in Appendix~\ref{apd:time_memo}.
+As summarized in Table~\ref{tab:mols}, we report the average top-$k$ rewards from $5,000$ generated samples along with the number of trajectories utilized for loss computation and gradient updates to reach convergence. {This convergence measure reflects both the learning efficiency and the informational utility of the sampled paths for model training.
+Due to the instability of offline RL under sparse rewards, results for those methods reflect only their best-performing random seed.
+In this comparison, although BraVE converges fastest in terms of trajectory count, it fails to generate a diverse set of high-reward candidates.
+This limitation arises from the misalignment between the standard RL paradigm and the diversity objective of the task, which leads to significantly lower rewards than GFlowNet-based or even imitation learning approaches.
+Excluding offline RL baselines, TD-GFN achieves the best performance in discovering high-reward molecules while requiring the fewest trajectories.
+Additional comparisons regarding training time and computational resources are provided in Appendix~\ref{apd:time_memo}.